-- Embedded Code: Store your Python source code directly in Excel for easy deployment. - xlwings Reports: A template based reporting mechanism, allows business users to change the layout of the report whithout having to change Python code. - Plotly static charts: Support for Plotly static charts. - One-Click Zero-Config Installer: Guarantees that the end user does not need to know anything about Python.
+- Table.update(): An easy way to keep an Excel table in sync with a pandas DataFrame - Embedded Code: Store your Python source code directly in Excel for easy deployment. - xlwings Reports: A template based reporting mechanism, allows business users to change the layout of the report without having to change Python code. - Plotly static charts: Support for Plotly static charts. - One-Click Zero-Config Installer: Guarantees that the end user does not need to know anything about Python.